-International Elective Rotations Policy ≀ and A pplication Ol

-Describe the physical environment for the rotation including housing, transpand language. ortation, commu ınication, safety,
+Describe the physical environment for the rotation including housing, transportation, communication, safety, and language.

-APPLICANT ATTESTATION

-By applying for an international elective rotation, I acknowledge that I am re Make all travel arrangements and provide the program and the itinerary.
-Obtain medical clearance and appropriate immunization and/or prothe CDC.
-GME Office a c
+By applying for an international elective rotation, I acknowledge that I am responsible to:

-Sign a waiver holding MSM harmless for travel related injury or ha Obtain professional medical liability insurance adequate for and ap Medicine's Office of General Counsel. nouse School of
+- Make all travel arrangements and provide the program and the GME Office a copy of the final itinerary. - Obtain medical clearance and appropriate immunization and/or prophylaxis as recommended by the CDC. - Sign a waiver holding MSM harmless for travel related injury or harm. - Obtain professional medical liability insurance adequate for and approved by Morehouse School of Medicine's Office of General Counsel.

-Signature of Applicant: Date:
+Signature of Applicant: Date: Signature of Applicant: Date:

 Printed Name of Applicant:

-MOREHOUSE SCHOOL OF MEDICINE PROGRAM DIRECTOR APPRO VAL
+MOREHOUSE SCHOOL OF MEDICINE PROGRAM DIRECTOR APPROVAL

-I confirm that the resident or fellow applicant is in good standing and I am from residency/fellowship duties for the dates stated.
-I approve the rotation fellow specified.
-I confirm that the resident or fellow's completion of this i not adversely affect the educational experience of any Morehouse School of the above-nanternational elec amed resident or ctive rotation will
+I confirm that the resident or fellow applicant is in good standing and I am aware of the request to be away from residency/fellowship duties for the dates stated.
+I approve the rotation of the above-named resident or fellow specified.
+I confirm that the resident or fellow's completion of this international elective rotation will not adversely affect the educational experience of any Morehouse School of Medicine resident or fellow.

 Program Director Signature: Date:

 Printed Name:

-MOREHOUSE SCHOOL OF MEDICINE HUMAN RESOURCES APPROV AL
+MOREHOUSE SCHOOL OF MEDICINE HUMAN RESOURCES APPROV /AL

 Human Resources Signature of Approval: Date:

 Printed Name:

 MOREHOUSE SCHOOL OF MEDICINE GENERAL COUNSEL APPROV AL

 General Counsel Signature of Approval: Date:

 Printed Name:

 MOREHOUSE SCHOOL OF MEDICINE GME OFFICE APPROVAL

 Application Received: Date:

 DIO Signature of Approval:

-POLICY NUMBER GME-09

-EFFECTIVE DATE 07/01/2023

-PAGE(S) 05

-SUPERSEDES 07/01/2019
+Return to Table of Contents

+MOREHOUSE SCHOOL OF MEDICINE POLICY NUMBER GME-09 GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES EFFECTIVE DATE 07/01/2023 PAGE(S) 05 SUBJECT MOONLIGHTING POLICY SUPERSEDES 07/01/2019